SamsungDForum/JuvoPlayer/README.md

   [rtsplink]: https://github.com/ngraziano/SharpRTSP

-3. Samsung TV firmware for 2019, 2020 TVs (integrated with the Tizen 5.x TV emulator included in SDK 3.7)
+3. Samsung Tizen TV firmware for 2019, 2020 TVs, including the Tizen 5.x TV emulator distributed with the Tizen Studio SDK 3.7 and newer.
-4. Video content URLs embeded in videoclips.json files.
+4. Video content URLs embedded in videoclips.json files.
 See in the project tree:
 * _Resources\videoclips.json_

 5. React Native Tizen (https://github.com/Samsung/react-native-tizen-dotnet) based on react-native 0.42 and react-native-windows 0.42.